MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-2 Mutating data.md

 Next we implement **onError**, we used the prvs todos of context to update the query cache.

-if the request is **successful**, we replace the newTodo with the saved Todo that we get from the backend.
+if the request is **successful**, we replace the newTodo with the savedTodo that we get from the backend.

 - Here's the code for that: